Lattice Simulations of Inflation: Results of the simulation

 In \cref{fig:ps_step} we show the evolution of the power spectrum during the simulation for $s=0.01$ and $d=0.005$.
 Here we can clearly see that the presence of the step introduces oscillations in the power spectrum.

 In \cref{fig:finalPS_step} we show the final power spectrum of a simulation run with $s=0.001$, $d=0.005$ and we compare it with the result obtained solving the Mukhanov-Sasaki equation \eqref{eq:MS} with a numerical integrator, which serves as a theoretical prediction.
 For this simulation we increased the number of lattice points to $N^3=256^3$ and the box size to $L=1.2/m$ in order to improve the spatial resolution.
-In the right panel of this figure we show the result obtained by correctly identifying the physical modes, while on the left panel we show the naive result that we get interpreting $k_{\rm lat}$ as physical modes.
+In the right panel of this figure we show the result obtained by interpreting $k_{\rm eff}$ the physical modes, while on the left panel we show the lattice power spectrum.
 From the right plot we can see that the matching between the theoretical prediction and the lattice simulation is not perfect, in particular for the largest modes of the simulation.
 However, the lattice code is able to correctly reproduce the oscillations, that have the same frequency and a similar amplitude compared to the theoretical prediction.
 In this example we can again see that interpreting $k_{\rm eff}$ as the physical modes is important in order to get a sensible result.